necmigunduz/necmigunduz/README.md

 <code><img height="20" src="https://img.shields.io/badge/Ruby_on_Rails-CC0000?style=for-the-badge&logo=ruby-on-rails&logoColor=white"></code>

 ### 🔭 I’m currently working on ...
-A simple game project in Javascript nowadays.
+I am working on a simple game project in javascript nowadays.

 ### 🌱 I’m currently learning ...
-Javascript and React&Redux nowadays.
+I am learning javascript and react&redux nowadays.

 ### 👯 I’m looking to collaborate on ...
-My startup business idea of building a peace-maker software through a global cooperation in the future.
+I would like to collaborate on my startup business idea of building peace-maker software through global cooperation in the future.

 ### 💬 Ask me about ...
-Anything you wonder about me!
-Or anything we would wonder about together!
-I would always love to know you, listen to you, understand your ideas, and cooperate with you!
+Anything!
+I would always love to meet you, listen to you, understand your ideas, and cooperate with you!
 However, I do not support any racist, sexiest, violent, and other non-peaceful actions under any circumstance!

 ### 📫 How to reach me: ...
 Email: necmigunduz@gmail.com,